 In 1989 I began my work as a cinematographer.
 It was gratifying to get such a positive response and the support of producers, directors and fellow cinematographers as I began seeking work as a Director of Photography on commercials.
-While the first couple of years were a bit sketchy, projects were soon plentiful with each job requiring a distinct pre-visualization and the execution of a visual plan.
+While things were a bit sketchy in the beginning, projects were soon plentiful with each job requiring a distinct pre-visualization and the execution of a visual plan.
 Notable projects included commercials for Nintendo, Kraft Foods, Sears, Alfa Insurance, Home Depot, McDonalds, 7-11, Southwest Airlines, Lean Cuisine, Cheerios, Tsingtao Beer, Farm Bureau Insurance and US Cellular.
 After several years of shooting only commercials, I began finding my way back to feature film and television productions as a Camera Operator and 2nd Unit Director of Photography.
 Projects as a 2nd Unit DP included the feature films The Town That Dreaded Sundown, Fred Claus, The Ice Harvest and The Grudge 2 as well as the TV shows Early Edition, Prison Break and Crisis.

 Beginning in the late 1990s, along with every other filmmaker, I was caught up in the upheaval of motion pictures transitioning from the photochemical film process to digital technology.
 This technological revolution began with Sony and Panasonic high definition camcorders in the late 1990s, received a jolt from the aggressively marketed RED camera in 2005 and made the final transition to digital domination with the introduction of the Arri Alexa in 2010.

 Thank you for visiting my website.